Azure-Samples/ms-identity-docs-code-javascript/protected-api-access-protected-api/README.md

 ## Browse to the application

+Using Postman, curl, or a similar application, issue an HTTP GET request to *http://localhost:8080/me* with an `Authorization` header of `Bearer {VALID-ACCESS-TOKEN}`.

-Using postman or a similar app, navigate to **http://localhost:8080/me** For example, if you use curl and everything worked, the sample you should receive a response from the API similar to this:
+For example, if you use curl and everything worked, the sample you should receive a response from the API similar to this:

 ```console